BlakeMadigan/Course-Work/README.md

 # Course-Work

-I'll be detailing my course work history in this repo to further my chances or finding work
+I'll be detailing my course work history in this repo to further my chances of finding work

 ---
-I in no way created any of this course content, I am merely a student, this is purely a repo for backup/trackin and showing potential employers.
+I in no way created any of this course content, I am merely a student, this is purely a repo for backup/tracking and showing potential employers.

 ---
 Credit: